Promises and Secrets

 ).
 At least, try comparing it to the Interlinear translations and see how it holds up to the texts from which it was translated.

 Some rightly say that there are so many different Bibles out there that no one can tell which one is most accurate as to the intended meaning of the "original" words.
 They then follow that by saying you have to just pick the one that makes you comfortable, or happy, or right in your eyes, or whatever.
-You should really make sure that what you accept as truth is in line with all of the Bible.
+It makes sense to add that it should also be faithful to the whole story.
+You should really make sure that what you accept as truth is in line with all of the Bible, not just what your pastor says.

 After reading a lot of pages that claim various things about various Bible versions, I tend to see one common thread.
 People have various claims about how the Bible was translated (verbal equivalence, dynamic equivalence, hybrid, etc.) and which method was the best for our understanding the material presented.
 The problem here is that even if you choose the most revered (KJV) or the other most popular versions (NIV, etc.), you find different churches using that same version that believe exactly the opposite in significant issues.
 If you can read the same word of God and can justify opposing practices, then it seems to me that God's message is not getting through clearly.